 Bell Peppers Love the Sun

-Generally speaking, bell peppers are warm-season crops and germinate best in temperatures of at least 70°F, keep them around this temperature for best results.
+As mentioned above, bell peppers are warm-season crops and germinate best in temperatures of at least 70°F, keep them around this temperature for best results.
 You’ll also want to provide them with plenty of bright light.

-Peppers generally like to have more light than other plants, aim to hit 12-14 hours per day!
+Peppers generally like to have more light than other plants, aim to hit 12-14 hours per day.
 This is pretty difficult to hit, especially in the winter, so don’t be afraid to supplement natural sunlight with a grow light.
 Keep in mind that grow lights are typically less intense than normal sunlight, so you may need to add a few hours of extra lighting.

-If your peppers start to look flimsy or bend using a simple wire guide is an easy solution.
+If your peppers start to look flimsy or bend, using a simple wire guide is an easy solution.
 This generally is an issue when growing outdoors, but can also crop up from time to time for larger indoor ones as well.

 Watering & Feeding

-Watering should be done when the soil is about an inch dry on top.
-Keep the soil moist but not drenched.
-In most climates, this amounts to roughly 1-2″ of water per week.
 However, bell peppers are quite sensitive to the sun, too much of a good thing can be bad for them.
-If in a very warm climate watering everyday may be necessary.
+If in a very warm climate watering every day may be necessary.
 At the very least, misting the plant daily can help combat high temperatures without over-watering.
-It’s best to give your plants a once over every day or so, and if they’re looking a bit wilted see if a little extra water perks them up.
+It’s best to give your plants a once-over every day or so, and if they’re looking a bit wilted see if a little extra water perks them up.

-For feeding, use a half strength water-based fertilizer.
+For feeding, use a half-strength, water-based fertilizer.
 Do this roughly once a month.
 Using an organic or homemade fertilizer is also another good option.
 You can also re-pot with fresh soil once a year to help recycle nutrients back into the soil.

-Time
+Growth Time

 Harvesting Your Bell Peppers

 You can look to harvest your peppers as soon as they reach your desired size.
-Make sure you wait for the plant to grow a full size as they generally become sweeter and vitamin C rich as they age.
+Make sure you wait for the plant to grow to full size as they generally become sweeter and vitamin C rich as they age.
 In fact, the green and red peppers you see in the typical supermarket are the same type of vegetable just picked at different times.
 If you’re looking for a sweeter pepper, wait until they turn red to begin picking.
 Green can be a bit more bitter, but are perfectly edible for those looking for that flavor.

 It is possible to have a plant continue to flower in the winter provided the right conditions.
 As noted above, this generally means giving the plant the necessary amount of sunlight and warmth.
+If not, a bit of dormancy in the winter is expected.
+Your plant will likely spring back to life (pun intended) in the spring when the temperature begins to rise.

 Growing Bell Peppers Indoors

 Bell peppers take a bit of time and patience, but it’s well worth the effort.
 Having delicious bell peppers ready to pick and eat is a delicious treat.
-Now that you’ve learned all the tips for growing bell peppers indoors go out there start your own garden!
+Now that you’ve learned all the tips for growing bell peppers indoors go out there and start your own garden!

 FAQ